ucsc/site-slugstrong/returning-to-campus/visitors-events-protocol.md

 **All campus visitors** must follow campus COVID-19 mitigation requirements:

 * Do not come onto campus or enter any University facilities or physical spaces if you feel unwell or have recently tested positive for COVID-19.
-* For volunteers, complete the [Daily Symptom Survey](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_24vMSiDcxZp6VRX) and be prepared to show proof of clearance prior to entering UCSC facilities and physical spaces.
-* For visitors other than volunteers, completing the [Daily Symptom Survey](https://ucsantacruz.co1.qualtrics.com/jfe/form/SV_24vMSiDcxZp6VRX) is *recommended* prior to entering UCSC facilities and physical spaces.
 * [Face coverings](https://news.ucsc.edu/2021/08/face-coverings-guidance.html) are *recommended* for everyone, regardless of vaccination status.
 * Campus visitors who do not comply with policies will not be permitted to access the facility and will be asked to leave.

-**Casual visitors**, who are individuals without specific meetings or appointments, have no requirements beyond the recommendation to wear face coverings in all shared indoor spaces.

 **Visitors from outside California** should follow the Centers for Disease Control and Prevention (CDC) travel guidance.
 Additionally, individuals who are not [up to date](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html) with COVID-19 vaccinations must also: